Dalgona/Serum/README.md

 * `author_name` &mdash; The name of author of blog posts.
 * `author_email` &mdash; The email address of the author.
 * `base_url` &mdash; The base path of your web site.
 I recommend you to put a trailing `/`.
+* `date_format` &mdash; The format string for the date of blog posts.
+See [this documentation](https://hexdocs.pm/timex/Timex.Format.DateTime.Formatters.Default.html) for formatting instructions.

 > These attributes can be referenced by using template tags like `<%= @site_name %>`.